Nexzr: Gameplay

-Nexzr is a vertical-scrolling shoot 'em up game.
+Nexzr is a vertical-scrolling shoot 'em up game, with gameplay focused on defeating enemies and bosses while navigating through different scrolling 2D environments.
+The player assumes the role of a spaceship with a rotating selection of projectile weapons.

 Development and release

 A special "time-attack" edition was released for Naxat's Summer Carnival contest.

 Reception

 Nexzr was met with generally favorable reviews.